 b) information is processed on it being a legitimate interest for us to do so: the law allows personal data to be legally collected and used by an organisation if it is necessary for a legitimate business (or in our case charitable) interest of the organisation – as long as its use is fair and balanced and does not unduly impact the rights of the individual concerned.
 This basis covers the majority of the personal information we collect.

 Our ‘legitimate interests’ means delivery of our charitable aims, which include:

-Right to be informed: clients have the right to be told how their personal information will be used.
+Right to be informed: clients and other people involved with BBB have the right to be told how their personal information will be used.
 This policy document, and shorter summary statements used on our referral forms and other communications, are intended to be a clear and transparent description of how their data may be used.

 Right of access: clients can write us asking what information we hold on them and to request a copy of that information.
 We have 30 days to comply once we are satisfied they have rights to see the requested records and we have successfully confirmed their identity.

 Right of erasure: in certain circumstances clients have the right to be forgotten (i.e. to have their personally identifiable data deleted).
 If this applies, we will ensure that client data remains secure and is not used for any purpose other than those allowed.
 Please contact us with any questions about this.